Plink04/BRG-29-ISEA/README.md

 ---

-# Class 1
--  Introduction to Linux
--  Installing of Ubuntu, Virtualbox
+# Class 1a-1 - Intro to Linux & Installation of Ubuntu and Virtualbox
--  Testing commands in Linux
+1. To begin the preparation, Ubuntu 24.04.4 LTS was downloaded
+2. Virtualbox was next downloaded from its main site and a VM (Virtual Machine) was set up with the following configurations

 # Class 2
 - TCO